GH-Jo/ML_assignments/README.md

 # ML_assignments
-Assignments from [Text Mining] and [Neural Network Engineering] courses
+Assignments from Text Mining and Neural Network courses